krisdoyon/seeds/README.md

   <img src="./public/img/logo-background.png" alt="Havest Seed logo" style="height:150px">
 </p>

-**Harvest Seed Company is an e-commerce website built with React and Redux Toolkit.**
+**Harvest Seed Company is an e-commerce website built with React, Redux and Firebase.**

 - The live site is available to view and use at: https://seeds.krisdoyon.com